Jweaver74/Regex-tutorial/Develop/gist-template.md

 ### Greedy and Lazy Match

 Our email regex does not use a greedy or lazy match.
-A greedy match will match the longest possible string and a lazy match will match the shortest possible string.
+A greedy match will match the longest possible string noted with a `+` and a lazy match will match the shortest possible string,a regular quantifier is made lazy by appending a `?` question mark to it..

 ### Boundaries

 Our email regex does not use boundaries.
-Boundaries are used to match a character that is at the beginning or end of a word. \b is used to match a word boundary and \B is used to match a non-word boundary.
+Boundaries are used to match a character that is at the beginning or end of a word. `\b` is used to match a word boundary and `\B` is used to match a non-word boundary.

 ### Back-references

 Our email regex does not use back-references.
 A back-reference is used to match the same text that was matched by a capturing group earlier in the regex.
-They are specified with a backslash and a single digit, \2.
+They are specified with a backslash and a single digit, `\2`.

 ### Look-ahead and Look-behind